 Regardless, what are the solutions?
 Surely some people have benefited from these types of medications?
 Is this rash of suicides…. caused by the drugs themselves?
 Or, is this an offshoot of social stress and anxiety, created by corporate America, in terms of honest Americans running themselves into the ground?

 I ask…..
 What are the solutions?
 And personally, I believe the foremost solution is to rename the drugs themselves.

 I believe the title(s), of the drugs themselves, “namely pain killers,” could be a big part of the problem.
 The term, “pain killer,” to me, seems more like a nefarious marketing ploy, then a medicinal title.

-The title itself is what bothers me the most.
+The title itself, is what bothers me the most.
 Who doesn’t want to stop pain?
-Surely, most of us do.
-In fact, I would go so far as to say, I think almost anyone, could falsely believe, they could benefit from such a medication.
+Surely most of us do.
+In fact, I would go as far as to say, I think almost anyone could falsely believe, they could benefit from such a medication.
 The term itself, “pain killer,” to me, is too inviting.
-So the foremost solution, that I have personally, would be to start by renaming the drugs themselves.
-I’d like to see the drugs re-titled, something more akin to the nature of the drugs.
+So the foremost solution, that I have personally, would be to rename the drugs themselves.
+Furthermore, I’d like to see the drugs re-titled, something more akin to their nature.
 For example, what if Oxycontin was called, “death pills?”
 What if Vicodin was called, “severe nerve agents?”
-I believe these titles would be more appropriate and greatly benefit society, as opposed to being titled, “pain killers?”
+I believe these titles would be more appropriate and greatly benefit society, as opposed to those medications simply being labeled, “pain killers.”

 Just a thought.